vivictorg/vivictpp/docs/CONTRIBUTING.md

 ## Changing the code-base

 Generally speaking, you should fork this repository, make changes in your own fork, and then submit a pull-request.
 This is often called the [Fork-and-Pull model](https://gist.github.com/Chaser324/ce0505fbed06b947d962)

+The `dev` branch is the most up to date version so base your changes on this.
+Also make any pull requests target the dev branch.

 * All contributions to this project will be released under the LICENSE.
 * By submitting a pull request or filing a bug, issue, or